mohammadalihumayun/spatial_AE/README.md

 ## Experiments for evaluation

-The code loads audio files with corresponding filenames and sample rates using scipy.
-It extracts the spectral features from loaded audio files using librosa and  segregates the unlabaled set for unsupervised AE training and labeled set for  supervised KWS evaluation.
+The code loads audio files with corresponding filenames and sample rates using scipy and extracts their spectral features using librosa.
+The dataset is then segregated into unlabaled set for unsupervised AE training and the labeled set for  supervised KWS evaluation.

-Mean anchor vector and postion scalars are computed using cosine distances in features space using scipy
+The mean anchor vector and corresponding postion scalars are computed using cosine distances in features space using scipy.
-The proposed and the benchmark models based on tf.keras are imported from the module dlmodels

-Training and evaluation for proposed as well as benchmark model are performed for multiple iterations using the loaded models
-The results are saved as csv file named results.csv in the earlier selected results directory
+The deeplearning models are implemented in tensorflow.kers and are imported as modules from `dlmodels.py` file. multiple iterations are run for training and evaluation of the proposed as well as benchmark model and the results are saved as csv file named 'results.csv' in the earlier selected results directory.
+The 'results.csv' stores the results in following format

 |wercm|cmpresi|cmrecal|cmavpresi|cmavrecal|wer_v_p|appresi|aprecal|apavpresi|apavrecal|